rambasnet/SoftwareSecurity/README.md

 ```

 - open the link shown in a browser if it's not opened on its own
-- open 00-TableOfContents.ipynb chapter that provides table of contents with link to all the notebooks
+- open 00-TableOfContents.ipynb notebook that provides table of contents with link to all the notebooks